-Mr Clegg also works at promoting positive play in the playground and encourages our Playground Friends to take an active role in the playground.
-He oversees the smooth running of lunchtimes, which includes the Golden Table.
-Pupils who are positive role models and show good behaviour at lunchtimes are chosen to sit on the Golden Table for lunch on Fridays.
+Miss Bruce works at promoting positive play in the playground and encourages our Playground Friends to take an active role in the playground.
+She oversees the smooth running of lunchtimes.

 Helping your child in school

 Listening to what your child has to say is sometimes difficult, but it is one of the most important things in your relationship.